 How is the SNP supporting children with additional needs?

-Further funding of £1 million is also being made available to support national initiatives which will help to recruit and train more ASL teachers – bringing the ASL investment to £29 million.
+Further funding of £1 million has also been made available by the SNP to support national initiatives which will help to recruit and train more ASL teachers – bringing the ASL investment to £29 million.

 This will directly impact the classroom experience by ensuring that children who need the most support receive it and that the staff who deliver that support are properly equipped.

-The Scottish Government has committed to holding a national conference on best practice in relation to additional support needs and is continuing to work with COSLA on arriving at a national understanding of how we measure ASN better to get the most accurate picture.
+And as the Scottish Government the SNP has committed to holding a national conference on best practice in relation to additional support needs and will continue to work with COSLA on a national understanding of how we all get the best results.